March 14th, 2023

 “Don’t worry, Echo.”
 Alma took her hand, pulling her gently to her feet.
 “You can inform General Hanne.
 You just need to tell her and she’s aware of your…impediment.”
 Alma took a moment to settle on the word.
 Echo frowned.
 It wasn’t a speech impediment or a disability.
-It was a curse.
+It was a very literal curse.

 “Impediment.”
 Echo frowned over every syllable.
 But she didn’t dwell on it, she nodded and began to walk towards the exit.